RickStrahl/VirtualFoxFest2021-FoxProRest/Documents/Markdown/FoxProAndREST.md

 ? loSer.Serialize( CAST("Hello World" as Blob)) && "SGVsbG8gV29ybGQ="
 ```

+One of the big reasons why JSON works so well is that it has only a few limited base types which can be represented easily by most languages - including FoxPro.
+Type variations was one of the big stumbling blocks with SOAP, as XML had to confirm to strict schemas.
+JSON's simple base structure avoids most of type conversion issues.

 #### Collections and Arrays
 Single dimension arrays and collections are supported for serialization.
-This is common for serializing object arrays, or just representing db records as objects for example.
+This is common for serializing object arrays or database cursor rows as objects for example.

 ```foxpro
 loSer = CREATEOBJECT("wwJsonSerializer")